 The local economic development strategy of the district focuses on its comparative advantages in the agriculture, tourism and manufacturing sectors.

-The district is home to two mining giants who have capitalized on the mineral-rich land in uThungulu.
+The district is home to two mining giants who have capitalised on the mineral-rich land in uThungulu.
 Richards Bay Minerals (RBM) is a leading producer of titanium minerals, high purity iron and zircon, found in the coastal sands of the region.
 It supplies most of SA's needs and exports the remaining products across the globe.
-Exxaro KZN Sands is SA's flagship empowerment mining company, involvedin the mining, beneficiation and smelting of mineral sands, mainly to produce titanium slag from smelting ilmenite.
+Exxaro KZN Sands is involved in the mining, beneficiation and smelting of mineral sands, mainly to produce titanium slag from smelting ilmenite.
 Other products include zircon, rutile, leucoxene and low manganese pig iron.

 The commercial forestry sector is well-developed with large plantations owned by private companies such as Mondi and Sappi.
 Small-grower timber production occurs mostly in the tribal areas.

-The Nkandla Essential Oils project is the major out-grower scheme in the area and the second largest producer of geraniumoil in the province. uThungulu is looking for investment to roll the essential oils programme project out in various local municipalities and regions.
+The Nkandla Essential Oils project is the major out-grower scheme in the area and the second largest producer of geranium oil in the province.
 Expansion of the local economy should focus on introducing new agricultural crops increasing timber and cane production, expanding the cut flower industry, and establishing apiaries.
 Agro processing ventures such as dry fruit, juices, and wood crafts have much possibility.

 The temperate climate and warm seas off the coastline make uThungulu an ideal location for tourists. uThungulu forms a gateway to some of the country's finest game reserves and is rich in cultural heritage, offering a unique Zulu Kingdom experience.
 The uThungulu District also has a number of wetlands, the most notable being Lake Cubhu and the Greater uMhlathuze Wetlands to the south of Richards Bay at Esikhawini.
 A variety of over 350 bird species and approximately 75 waterbird species are found in Mtunzini in the uMlalazi Municipality, including the rare Palmnut Vulture, making it one of the best bird-watching locations in South Africa.